-Project:

-Danube River Basin Enhanced Flood Forecasting Cooperation
+Project: Danube River Basin Enhanced Flood Forecasting Cooperation

 The reliable and comprehensive hydrologic data is the basis for sound forecasting in any country of the Danube Basin.
-None of the flood risk mitigation measures serves better the protection of human lives and the social estate than enhancing the preparation time to avoid catastrophes that could have been caused predicted floods.
-The most cost effective non-structural tangible solution which highly reflects the solidarity principle is the improvement of forecasting capabilities on basin-wide
+None of the flood risk mitigation measures serves better the protection of human lives and the social estate than enhancing the preparation time to avoid catastrophes that could have been caused by predicted floods.
+The most cost effective non-structural tangible solution which highly reflects the solidarity principle is the improvement of forecasting capabilities on basin-wide scale.

-The Danube River Basin Enhanced Flood Forecasting Cooperation (DAREFFORT) project (6/2018 - 5/2021) will deliver an outstanding overview about the present status of the national forecasting capabilities and from the partners and the stakeholders will derive the common goals in order to develop the existing system in a comprehensive way.
-The mutual understandings will be recorded in a common vision of the partners.
-The partners jointly work out the policy recommendations for the ICPDR in support of the establishment of the Danube Hydrological Information System (DanubeHIS) which is a fundamental step towards flexible and sustainable data exchange.
-The main focus is to enhance the access to the recorded hydrological data and to provide harmonized distribution for all the countries in the Danube catchment.
-For this purpose, an interface software will be installed at national hydrometeorological institutes of the DRB to provide standardized data services being also a data source for the European Flood Awareness System (EFAS).
-The project supports the professional discussions on international level through organising the Danube Forecasting Forums (DAFF) in 2019 and 2021.
+The Danube River Basin Enhanced Flood Forecasting Cooperation (DAREFFORT) project (6/2018 - 5/2021) delivered an outstanding overview about the present status of the national forecasting capabilities and from the partners and the stakeholders it derived the common goals in order to develop the existing system in a comprehensive way.
+The mutual understandings were recorded in a common vision of the partners.
+The partners jointly worked out the policy recommendations for the ICPDR in support of the establishment of the Danube Hydrological Information System (DanubeHIS) which is a fundamental step towards flexible and sustainable data exchange.
+The main focus was to enhance the access to the recorded hydrological data and to provide harmonized distribution for all the countries in the Danube catchment.
+For this purpose, an interface software was installed at national hydrometeorological institutes of the DRB to provide standardized data services being also a data source for the European Flood Awareness System (EFAS).
+The project supported the professional discussions on international level through organising the Danube Forecasting Forums (DAFF) in 2019 and 2021.
 As a pilot action, a specific implementation of a hydraulic routing model will be tested and demonstrated for the Danube sector between Bogojevo and Iron Gate Reservoir for understanding the possibilities of international capacity sharing.
-The project outcomes will be transformed into a guideline and a publicly available e-learning material for benefit of all users.
-DAREFFORT project is a transnational initiative led by Hungary (VIZITERV Environ Ltd) and received a Letter of Recommendation from the Steering Group of EUSDR PA5.
-It is financed by the Interreg Danube Transnational Programme.
+The project outcomes were transformed into a guideline and a publicly available e-learning material for benefit of all users.

+DAREFFORT project was a transnational initiative led by Hungary (VIZITERV Environ Ltd) and received a Letter of Recommendation from the Steering Group of EUSDR PA5.
+It was financed by the Interreg Danube Transnational Programme.
+Its preparation was supported by the Hungarian Ministry of Foreign Affairs and Trade.